reillyse/korboard/Readme.md

 Configuration
 -------------

-This gem is used for interfacing with the Korboard API from Rails (its trivial to set it up without rails, just remove the config options)
+This gem is used for interfacing with the Korboard API

-Configuration is in application.rb (or an initializer )

-    YOUR_APPLICATION_NAME::Application.config.korboard.api_token ="api_secret_for_product"
-    YOUR_APPLICATION_NAME::Application.config.korboard.iteration_number = 1 (your iteration number)

 initializers/korboard.rb

     require "korboard"
     KORBOARD_CLIENT= Korboard::Client.new(:api_secret =>ENV['KORBOARD_SECRET'], :iteration => 1)

 Example Usage